-Inflationary pressures have also started to increase as the rebound in global commodity prices and weak domestic currencies have led businesses to pass on the increased input costs to consumers through higher selling prices.
-To the extent uncertainty regarding the economic outlook negatively impacts consumer confidence globally, the Group's business and results of operations could likewise be significantly and adversely affected.
+Inflationary pressures have also increased as the rebound in global commodity prices and weak domestic currencies have led businesses to pass on the increased input costs to consumers through higher selling prices.
+The globally rising interest rates to combat inflationary pressures have also increased the cost of new borrowings and the interest cost of outstanding floating rate borrowings.
+To the extent that these fluctuations and uncertainties regarding the economic outlook negatively impact the costs of borrowing and operation as well as consumer confidence globally, the Group's business and results of operations could likewise be significantly and adversely affected.